razakhan12/Image-Procressing-MATLAB-C-MEX/README.md

 # Image-Procressing-MATLAB-C-MEX
-Image Processing Algorithms written as C functions for MATLAB
+Image Processing Algorithms written as C functions for MATLABdfdf